Our trip to Dumfries and Galloway was part of a paid partnership with the South of Scotland Destination Alliance.

 Dumfries and Galloway is also easily accessible from other major hubs such as Glasgow, Edinburgh, Belfast and Newcastle.

-Places to Visit in Dumfries and Galloway
+11 Best Things to do in Dumfries and Galloway

 Below are just a few highlights of things to do in Dumfries and Galloway, all of which we managed to cram in during our three day visit.
 From a pink palace to a pastel coloured artists’ town, we really enjoyed exploring these spots.